 Security hygiene issues are the most common way a domain controller is initially compromised through unpatched systems, open ports, misconfigurations, stolen credentials, and bad user behavior.
 When prioritizing assets, the domain controller is often overlooked as a critical asset but in reality it should be top of the list.

-The following are common techniques we are observing for accessing domain controllers as well as the best way to prevent these attacks:
+Here are common techniques we observe attackers using to improperly access domain controllers and the best ways to prevent these attacks:

 Compromised User and Administrative Credentials